 HEG currently has one Global Positioning Satellite (GPS) based non-precision straight-in approach landing system on Runway 25, a circle-to-land approach using the Non-Directional Beacon (NDB), and a GPS based circle-to-land approach.
 The approaches are published in the U.S. Government Flight Information Publication - U.S. Terminal Procedures Southeast (SE), Volume 3 of 4.
-The current GPS approach can accommodate Category A and B aircraft with one-mile visibility minimums, and Category C aircraft with 11⁄2 - mile visibility minimums, and Category D aircraft with 13⁄4 - mile visibility minimums.
-The ceiling for all categories of aircraft must be at least 600 feet.
-Similar visibility minimums are applicable for GPS circling procedures with the exception of
+The current GPS approach can accommodate Category A and B aircraft with one-mile visibility minimums, and Category C aircraft with $1 \frac{1}{2}$ - mile visibility minimums, and Category D aircraft with $1 \frac{3}{4}$ - mile visibility minimums are applicable for GPS circling procedures with the exception of